-Dreaming of homegrown pumpkins for Halloween and Thanksgiving?
-Find out when to plant pumpkins for the perfect fall harvest!
+Dreaming of growing your own pumpkins for Halloween and Thanksgiving?
+Find out exactly when to plant pumpkins for the perfect fall harvest!

 Last year as we did our test patch of the Back to Eden garden method, we prepped our beds and threw a bunch of seeds out to see what would grow.